ClayAssis/HEALTH-INSURANCE-CROSS-SELL-PREDICTION/README.md

 ---
 # 3.0 Solution Strategy

 My solution to solve this problem will be the development of a data science project.
-This project will have a machine learning model which can predict customers that may be interested in health insurance.
-It'll help the team to selct the best customers that may be interested in health insurance.
+This project will have a machine learning model which can predict customers that may be interested in Vehicle insurance.
+It'll help the team to selct the best customers that may be interested in Vehicle insurance.

 **Step 01.
 Data Description:** In this first section the data will be collected and studied.
 The missing values will be threated or removed.
 Finally, a initial data description will carried out to know the data.
 Therefore some calculations of descriptive statistics will be made, such as kurtosis, skewness, media, fashion, median and standard desviation.